vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 All the rows are similar, and the only thing which changes is the tweet content.
 Such situation drives us to use ListView.

-##Using List In Android
+##Using ListView In Android

 Android provides ListView or ExpandableListView.
 ExpandableListView contains list items which can be expanded.
-To use a list view in Android you can drag and drop the listview control from the palette to your UI.
+To use a listview in Android you can drag and drop the listview control from the palette to your UI.

 Here is how listview code looks: